nangchan/docker-jss/README.md

 # docker-jss
-docker files that creates a Sitecore JSS instance
+Docker files that creates a Sitecore JSS instance